era/elias.sh/markdown/posts/peg_and_rust.md

 ![](/peg_and_rust/tinylang-real-world.png)

 This complicates a bit more things, as we walk through the main iterable structure, we also need to keep track of things like: `if`, `for` and so on.
 Which “uglifies” the code a bit, but the concept is still the same.
+And of course, I could modify the grammar to output the previous solution (and probably I will at some point in the future).

 ## State and function calls